Shivamjha12/MyLinks/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://shivamjha12102.pythonanywhere.com/)

-My bio link sharing web application is mobile friendly and responsive , Made with html,css,javascript and bootstrap.
+Mylinks is link sharing web application and it is mobile friendly and responsive , Made with html,css,javascript and bootstrap.

 - User registration and login